 Online Learning with Concord Christian School

-With the uncertainty caused by COVID-19, teachers and administration are planning to take CCS learning online on Monday, March 30, 2020.
-Google Classroom will be used by most of the teachers for assignments and will also be where the students will turn in their completed work.
+With the uncertainty caused by COVID-19, teachers and administration are planning to use technology to be able to seamlessly teach in person or online.
+Google Classroom will be used by most of the teachers for assignments and will also be a place where the students can turn in their completed work.
 There may be a few exceptions with some enrichment and fine arts classes.
-In order to stay connected, teachers will be using some recorded video and some live streaming video using either Google Hangouts Meet or Zoom.
-The live instructional videos will be recorded and available for viewing by students that missed the live version.
+In order to stay connected, teachers will be using some recorded video and some live streaming video using Google Meet.
+Google Classroom will also be where students will find links to Meet Live Class Streaming.
 We will continue to use the Clever Portal for single sign-on using students' CCS Google accounts to access resources and websites.
-Email has been turned on for Kindergarten - 7th grade so that teachers can communicate more easily with students and to keep from filling up parents' inboxes.

 G-Suite for Education